karelv/Jean-Marie-Pfaff/index.md

 {: .full}

-We as kids were collecting those cards, and exchanging/trading cards.
+We as kids were collecting those cards, and exchanging/trading cards with each other.
 ![full](/assets/images/mexico-86-world-cup-jean-marie-pfaff-belgique-sticker.webp)
 {: .full}